Nastase under investigation for Serena remark

-At a press conference to preview the tie in Constanta, which starts on Saturday, Romania's captain was heard to say of Williams' baby, due in the autumn: "Let's see what colour it has.
+At a news conference to preview the tie in Constanta, which starts Saturday, Romania's captain was heard to say of Williams' baby, due in the autumn: "Let's see what colour it has.
 Chocolate with milk?"

 Nastase was not asked about Williams himself but made the comment, in Romanian and clearly audible, to the other players while Romanian number one Simona Halep was answering a question about the 23-time grand slam singles champion.